 Slated Analytics has no discretion over the management of any client assets.

 Slated Analytics does not hold any client securities and does not otherwise have authority to vote any client securities.
 Slated Analytics will not receive information regarding or be aware of the composition of any client’s investment portfolio and, accordingly, will not be aware of any proxies or other solicitations with respect thereto.
 Slated Analytics does not provide advice on the voting of proxies.

 Item 18.
 Financial Information

 Slated Analytics does not require or solicit prepayment of more than $1,200 in fees per client six months or more in advance and, accordingly, is not required to provide a balance sheet.
+Slated Analytics does not have discretionary authority or custody of client funds or securities.
 Slated Analytics has never filed for bankruptcy.